hartwigmedical/hmftools/serve/README.md

 Clinical evidence is generated in the following datamodel:
  - Treatment
- - Cancer type (including DOID) for which the evidence applies.
+ - Cancer type (including DOID) for which the treatment is on-label.
- - Tier / Evidence level
+ - Tier / Evidence level of the treatment
- - Direction (Responsive or resistant)
+ - Direction (Responsive for the treatment or resistant to the treatment)

 The following genomic events can be mapped to clinical evidence:
  - Genome-wide events such as signatures or MSI status